When you use the Pen and Highlighter tools to annotate, you

 ungroup the object twice in succession (you can use the

-- Ungrouped objects may break up into more than one shape as shown in Figure 10, below -- but the good news is that you can now
+- Ungrouped objects will result into multiple shapes as shown in Figure 10, below -- but the good news is that you

-use all Shape tools in PowerPoint to edit them -- for more info, look at our Shapes index page.
+can now use all Shape editing tools in PowerPoint to edit them.

 Figure 10: Ungrouped shapes